cchinchristopherj/Right-Whale-Convolutional-Recurrent-Neural-Network/README.md

 ![conv_autoencoder](https://github.com/cchinchristopherj/Right-Whale-Convolutional-Recurrent-Neural-Network/blob/master/Images/conv_autoencoder.png)

+*Convolutional Autoencoder.
+Image Source: [Understanding Autoencoders-Unsupervised Learning Technique](https://becominghuman.ai/understanding-autoencoders-unsupervised-learning-technique-82fb3fbaec2)*

 The first half of the autoencoder (which maps from the input space to the latent representation) is known as the "encoder" and typically consists of several convolutional layers that perform downsampling to reduce dimensionality, while the second half of the autoencoder (which maps from the latent representation back to the input space) is known as the "decoder" and typically consists of several deconvolutional layers that perform upsampling back to the original dimensionality.
 (It can be shown that deconvolution, or the transposed convolution, functions as a "reverse" convolution by interchanging the forward and backward propagation steps of the convolution operation.
 In other words, the backpropagation step of convolution, used to compute the weight updates during gradient descent, is the forward propagation step of deconvolution and vice-versa).

 ![deconv](https://github.com/cchinchristopherj/Right-Whale-Convolutional-Recurrent-Neural-Network/blob/master/Images/deconv.jpeg)

+*While the result of the convolution operation (without padding) results in an output feature map volume of lower spatial resolution (downsampling), the result of the deconvolution operation results in an output feature map volume of higher spatial resolution (upsampling).
+Image Source: [Image Segmentation](https://leonardoaraujosantos.gitbooks.io/artificial-inteligence/content/image_segmentation.html)*

+Note that while deconvolution performs the “reverse” of the convolution, it is not an exact mathematical as the name suggests and only guarantees a feature map volume of the desired shape (of larger spatial dimensions).
+An appropriate autoencoder architecture would encourage the learning of deconvolutional filters that perform the inverse mapping.

 In this application, a convolutional autoencoder is tasked with reducing the dimensionality of the output of the model's first convolutional layer, in order to improve the efficacy of filter learning via K-Means for the second convolutional layer.
 The convolutional autoencoder's encoder is comprised of several 1x1 convolutional layers, which sequentially halve the number of channels until the number of channels is reduced to 1 (all while preserving the height and width dimensions of the original inputs).
 In this way, the encoder collapses the original input feature map volume into one "summary" channel that contains enough information for reconstruction.